QI-CSHL/QuantLabs2025/_sources/Lab06_DL4MIA_Zero_N2V_StarDist_CellPose3.md

 `python -c "import torch; print([torch.cuda.get_device_properties(i) for i in range(torch.cuda.device_count())])"`

-After running this, you should see an output that lists the type of GPU we have (in this case a Nvidia Geforce 1080 Ti).
+After running this, you should see an output that lists the type of GPU we have (in this case an Nvidia Geforce 1080 Ti).

 Finally, we are ready to install Careamics.
 We can do this by typing `pip install "careamics[examples]"`.
 This will use `pip`, a package installer, to install the Careamics library.